AbigaelCheptoo/Automationscript/README.md

 # Automated Docker Deployment Script

 This repository contains a Bash script (`deploy.sh`) that automates the deployment of a Dockerized application on a remote Linux server.
-It is designed for production-grade deployments and includes proper logging, error handling, and Nginx reverse proxy configuration.
+It is designed for production-grade deployments and includes proper logging, error handling and Nginx reverse proxy configuration.

 ---

 ## Features

-- Clones any GitHub repository using a Personal Access Token (PAT)
+- Clones any given GitHub repository using a Personal Access Token (PAT)
 - Builds and runs Docker containers from `Dockerfile` or `docker-compose.yml`
 - Automatically installs Docker, Docker Compose, and Nginx on the remote server
 - Configures Nginx as a reverse proxy to the application